Exchange Currency in India - Must Read Before Traveling

 Back To The History

-In the modern era, India's monetary system underwent significant changes during British colonial rule.
-The British introduced the rupee as the official currency, and the Indian currency was linked to the British pound.
-However, India gained independence in 1947, and the country began issuing its own currency, the Indian Rupee (INR).
-From this time, the Reserve Bank of India (RBI) has issued and regulated the INR.
+The monetary system of India changed a lot in the modern age, especially under the British colonial regime.
+The British made rupee the official currency and the Indian currency was pegged on the British pound.
+But India got its freedom in 1947, and this nation started to produce its own money, which is Indian Rupee (INR).
+Since this period, the Reserve Bank of India (RBI) has been issuing and regulating the INR.

 The Advent of the Rupee